-In the Iron Age, a large hill-fort occupied the hill-top and probably served as an administrative centre for the area.
-In common with other important hill-forts in the Wessex region, the hill-fort became the focus for several roman roads and a settlement called Sorviodunum developed close to the hill-fort, probably in the area of the village of Stratford sub Castle.
+In the Iron Age, a large hill-fort occupied the hill-top that now overlooks the moden-day Stratford sub Castle.
+The fort probably served as an administrative centre for the area and in common with other important hill-forts in the Wessex region, the hill-fort became the focus for several roman roads and a settlement called Sorviodunum developed close-by, probably in the area of the village of Stratford sub Castle.
 The defences of the hill-fort may have been brought back into use in the post-Roman period and Old Sarum is almost certainly the site of a battle between the British and Saxons in the mid-sixth century, recorded in the Anglo-Saxon Chronicle as being fought at Searoburh.

 Whilst there is little archaeological evidence of Saxon settlements, the presence of a number of inhumation cemeteries along the river valleys indicates that there were settlements nearby.
 The threat of Viking attacks in the area in the late ninth century meant that Old Sarum became a place of refuge for the local population.
 It is specifically mentioned in the Anglo-Saxon Chronicle in the description of the Danish attack on Wilton in c.1003.
 After that date the Wilton mint moved to Old Sarum and coins continued to be struck there until the reign of Henry II.

 At the Norman Conquest, Old Sarum had become an important defensive and economic centre, with a castle founded by William I and a civil borough probably located outside the defences.
 The borough lay within a large estate owned by the Bishop of Ramsbury and Sherborne that extended from Woodford in the north to the confluence of the Avon and the Bourne in the south.
 Whilst the Domesday Book simply refers to this estate as ‘Salisbury’, there were a number of settlements within the estate, including Stratford sub Castle.